kyleneideck/BackgroundMusic/README.md

 that when I'm listening to music and pause it to watch a video or something I always forget to unpause it afterwards.
 So this keeps me from wearing headphones for hours listening to nothing.

-So far only iTunes and Spotify are supported, but adding support for a music player should only take a few minutes (see BGMMusicPlayer.h).
+So far only iTunes, Spotify and VLC are supported, but adding support for a music player should only take a few minutes (see `BGMMusicPlayer.h`).
 If you don't know how to program, or just don't feel like it, create an issue and I'll try to add it for you.

 ## App volumes